eyedea-io/project-101/README.md

 During the product development you'll get:

-- 📩  weekly summary of project progress with hour reports and most exciting updates (single e-mail)
+- 📩  Weekly summary of project progress with hour reports and most exciting updates (single e-mail)
-- 💻  access to designs & code
+- 💻  Access to designs & code
-- ⏰  access to hour reports
+- ⏰  Access to hour reports

 ### Tools & methods